 You would think having to run off a generator is a real limitation.
 Not so.
 The Honda EU2000i is an excellent inverter style unit that doesn't make RFI.
 Most of the operating locations I select to are incredibility quiet compared to our home neighborhoods given all the RFI "smog" these days.
 I've worked several single Yagi stations on 2M with -26 to -28 decodes.
 It's not unusual for me to "see" 15 stations at a time in the WSJT waterfall display.

 I run synthetic oil in my generator and feed it high test gasoline that does NOT contain ethanol when I can find it.
 I can run a solid five hours on each tank of fuel, that's about a gallon of gasoline, and I do not use the "economy throttle setting" as the generator can't pick up speed fast enough on transmit to keep from kicking off line and shutting the whole station down.
-At altitude I borrow a second Honda generator and run the two unit in parallel using a simple cable I found on the Internet and bump my power out to 850 watts.
+At altitude I can borrow a second Honda generator and run the two unit in parallel using a simple cable I found on the Internet and bump my power out to 850 watts.
 I found that re-jetting the generator's carburetor helps immensely at high altitude out here in the western States.

 |This picture pretty well illustrates my power plant options.
 120 vac only.|